Here's how you avoid getting taken in by Election Day misinformation

-The 2020 presidential election won't be over when the polls close on Tuesday night.
-Calling the winner -- President Donald Trump or challenger Joe Biden -- will take longer than in recent elections because the coronavirus pandemic has prompted a surge in requests for absentee ballots.
-Over 96 million Americans had voted as of yesterday, representing more than 45% of registered US votes, with many turning in vote-by-mail ballots that will take states time to count.
+The 2020 presidential election wasn't over when the polls closed on Tuesday night.
+Calling the winner -- President Donald Trump or challenger Joe Biden -- is taking longer than in recent elections because the coronavirus pandemic has prompted a surge in requests for absentee ballots.
+Over 96 million Americans had voted as of Monday, representing more than 45% of registered US votes, with many turning in vote-by-mail ballots that will take time to count.

-So until the count is final, the public can expect to hear wild rumors, false reports and premature declarations of victory, election security experts warn.
+Until the count is final, the public can expect to hear wild rumors, false reports and premature declarations of victory, election security experts warn.
+Just look at what Twitter had to deal with before the polls closed.

 Some of this will be disinformation, or deliberately false and misleading content.
 Misinformation is a broader term that describes incorrect information regardless of whether the person sharing it knows it's false.
 Some bad information will originate from fake accounts, possibly run out of Russia.
 Some may come from politicians themselves.
 Almost all of it will be amplified by people who don't know it's false.